Research shows that 99% of employees would like to work remotely at least some of the time.

 Some file organization tools to help with this, such as:

 - Google Drive

 - Microsoft OneDrive

 Establish file naming conventions, especially for version control.
 A good place to start is to include the date, your initials, and a “draft” or “final” status.

 Store your files in folders organized by the department.
 Remote staff will be able to find what they’re looking for without needing help from a coworker.
 They can also share information easily without being distracted by someone asking for help.

 4) Schedule frequent team check-ins.

-You’ve got a project management tool that contains your deadlines for essential projects.
-But just because a task has been checked off, it doesn’t mean you’re ready.
+You have a project management tool containing your deadlines for essential projects.
+But just because a task has been checked off doesn’t mean you’re ready.
 Unexpected things can crop up during the process.